DFE-Digital/register-trainee-teachers/app/views/guidance/check_data.md

 <hr class="govuk-section-break govuk-section-break--m govuk-section-break--visible">

-## Lead partners and employing schools
+## Training partners and employing schools

 These are only required for School direct and Teaching apprenticeship routes.